jonshiach/graphics-notes/_sources/_pages/09_Normal_mapping.md

 ## Shaders

-In the vertex shader we need to calculate the world space tangent vector for the vertex and output this to the fragment shader.
+In the vertex shader we need to calculate the world space tangent and bitangent vectors for the vertex and output this to the fragment shader.

 :::{admonition} Task
 :class: tip